AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 ```

 Here's a breakdown of the parts of the input:

 - `buttonEvt_t evt;`: Creates a event struct. this contains a single button state at a time
 - `checkButtonQueueWrapper()`: The swadge has an internal buffer for buttons.
 This takes the next button and sets the event (passed as an argument) to the state the button is at.
 - `while(){}`: The while loop continues to execute until `checkButtonQueueWrapper()` returns false because there's no more buttons pressed.
 - `if(){}`: If the contained statement is true, execute the code inside the curly braces.
 - `evt.button & PB_A || evt.button == PB_UP`: This is an expression that evaluates to true or false.
-  - `evt.button & PB_A`: If the A button is pressed, value is set to true
+  - `evt.button & PB_A`: If the A button is pressed, value is set to true. `&` is the bitwise AND operator.
-  - `evt.button == PB_UP`: If the up button is pressed, value is set to true
+  - `evt.button == PB_UP`: If the up button is pressed, value is set to true `==` is the "equal to" operator.
   - `||`: Logical OR.
 Basically, if the left hand side is true OR the right hand side is true, the whole thing is true.
 - `rd->jumped`: This is the most important part, this is where we tell the rest of the mode that we just jumped in the air.

-You'll note that when checking if the button is A we used a single ampersand and for checking the up button we used "==".
-Both work, it's a matter of preference.
-I prefer the ampersand.
+You'll note that when checking if the button is A we used `&` and for checking the up button we used `==`.
+Both do the same thing here. `&` could be used to check for multiple button presses at the same time in buttonEvt_t.state while `==` will only ever check for one specific value.

 ### Jumping Robots